ncihtan/htan_missing_manual/data_model/data_levels.md

 ## Clinical Data Tiers
 Clinical data is organized into three tiers.
 Tier one is based on the NCI's Genomic Data Commons (GDC) clinical data model.
 Tiers two and three are disease-agnostic (tier 2) and disease-specific (tier 3) extensions to the GDC model.
 These tiers are described more on the [Clinical Data Page](https://humantumoratlas.org/standard/clinical).

-## Specific Details
-Please see [Data Standards](https://humantumoratlas.org/standards) for up-to-date details regarding the HTAN Data Model, including attribute descriptions and requirements.
-For additional notes regarding how to submit data for each data type, please see the [Specific Assay/Data Element Details](../data_submission/specific_details.md) page of this manual.